How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 People mix this up constantly.
 They calculate "three months of salary" — रू 50,000 × 3 = रू 1,50,000 — and feel covered.
 They aren't.

-What an emergency fund replaces is not your salary.
-It's your essentials during a stretch where the salary is gone or the cash is needed elsewhere.
-If you save 20% of your take-home, your essentials are at most 80% of it — usually less.
+The fund replaces your essentials during a stretch where the salary is gone or the cash gets pulled elsewhere.
+It does not replace your salary.
+If you save 20% of take-home, your essentials sit at 80% of it or less.
 Sizing in months of salary overshoots by a chunk.

-If you don't know what your essentials cost, start with the salary slip walkthrough to figure out take-home, then add up rent + groceries + utilities + transport + insurance + EMIs + school fees for one month.
+If your essentials number is fuzzy, start with the salary slip walkthrough to nail down take-home, then add up rent + groceries + utilities + transport + insurance + EMIs + school fees for one month.
 That number, times three, is the floor.
 Times six is the target.
 Times twelve is the upper bound.

 The three sizes